dipjyotyp/python-practice/breakCamelCase/README.md

-Complete the solution so that the function will break up camel casing, using a space between words.

-Example
+Write a programme to break the camel casing using space.

+Example:

-"camelCasing"  =>  "camel Casing"
+"camelCasing"	--> "camel Casing"
-"identifier"   =>  "identifier"
+"aSampleString"	--> "a Sample String"
-""             =>  ""'''
+""				-->  ""
+"text"			--> "text"